 - Social History of American Medicine Top Ten Booklist

 - Origins of the French Revolution - Top Ten Booklist

 - Origins of World War One - Top Ten Booklist

 - Gender in Early America Top Ten Booklist

 - 2017 Organization of American Historians Book Awards

 - 2016 Organization of American Historians Book Awards

 Almost everyone can now read books on laptops, smartphones, and tablets.
 These are fairly unsatisfactory options because the reading experience is typically a disappointment.
 It's hard to recommend reading serious history books on a phone or tablet over a paper book.
 The Kindle Paperwhite most closely mimics paper books.
 It's easier to read for long periods of time than phones and tablets.
-While you cannot take notes in the book the way you can with a paper books, you can store an enormous number of books on the Paperwhite.
+While you cannot take notes in the book the way you can with a paper book, you can store an enormous number of books on the Paperwhite.

-In an ideal world, paper books are the best solution, but the Paperwhite is solid device for reading books and it's great for travel.
+In an ideal world, paper books are the best solution, but the Paperwhite is a solid device for reading books and it's great for travel.
 Amazon has Kindles that range in price from $79.99 to $249.99.
 The Paperwhite at $119.99 is a great deal.
 It has more than enough storage and a great screen.
 That makes it hard to recommend the more expensive models.